wp-plugins/reusable-text-blocks/readme.txt

 You can add it to your site in three ways:

-Widget: Included widget allows you to specify with block and insert a title if needed.
+Widget: Included widget allows you to specify which block you want to insert.
+You can also include a title if needed.

 Shortcode: The listview includes a shortcode that you can insert into your pages and posts.
 `[text-blocks id=1]`